1-DEMORA-1/papermc-onlinemode-fix/README.md

 How To (Server Admins)
 ------
-Deltaclip is a jar file that you can download and run just like a normal jar file.
+Paperclip is a jar file that you can download and run just like a normal jar file.

-Download Delta from our [downloads page](https://papermc.io/downloads/paper).
+Download Paper from our [downloads page](https://papermc.io/downloads/paper).

-Run the Deltaclip jar directly from your server.
+Run the Paperclip jar directly from your server.
 Just like old times

-* Documentation on using Delta: [docs.papermc.io](https://docs.papermc.io)
+* Documentation on using Paper: [docs.papermc.io](https://docs.papermc.io)
 * For a sneak peek at upcoming features, [see here](https://github.com/PaperMC/Paper/projects)

 How To (Plugin Developers)
 ------
 * See our API patches [here](patches/api)
 * See upcoming, pending, and recently added API [here](https://github.com/orgs/PaperMC/projects/2/views/4)
-* Delta API javadocs here: [papermc.io/javadocs](https://papermc.io/javadocs/)
+* Paper API javadocs here: [papermc.io/javadocs](https://papermc.io/javadocs/)
-#### Repository (for delta-api)
+#### Repository (for paper-api)
 ##### Maven

 ```xml